 How about flowers?
 May we send flowers to a resident or tenant?

 Yes, flowers always brighten a person’s day.
 If you’d like to send them to a specific resident, please indicate that as you normally would do.
 They should be delivered to the drop-off table inside the vestibule at PioneerCare Center’s front entrance.
 Call ahead to bring flowers or other items to any of our living and care settings, so we know you’re coming.

 If I want to donate something else to help residents, what is needed?

 Decks of playing cards, especially large print ones, and puzzles are ideal.
-You may also make a cash donation to PioneerCare Foundation and if you want it to go toward the fight against boredom and isolation, indicate “Resident Activity Fund” with your gift.
-We will use that fund to purchase such items as they are needed.
-We’ve also begun a fundraiser to combat social isolation of residents.
-Learn more here.
+You may also make a cash donation to PioneerCare Foundation and if you want it to go toward the fight against boredom and isolation, indicate “Resident Activity & Programming Fund” with your gift.
+We use that fund to purchase such items as they are needed.

 I’m interested in applying for a job.
 Are you still hiring?

 Yes, we are still hiring and are working creatively get new people on board.
 Please check our Careers page and select the Current Openings link for details.
 Please follow our normal application process and we’ll contact you if there’s an appropriate position that fits you.
 You may also contact our Human Resources office by email for more information.

 No one knows for sure how long it will take for things return to normal.
 The most important thing is to slow the virus’s spread to protect healthcare workers and the most vulnerable by observing these facts presented by the Centers for Disease Control.

 Do you have a question we haven’t addressed?
 We’d like to hear from you so we can share as much information as possible with others.Send a New Question COVID-19 Updates Keep Informed